Skip to main content

 The Specification of the Asset Administration Shell - Part 2: Application Programming Interfaces is the basis for exchanging data via Digital Twins in Catena-X.

-NOTE The logical operation GetSubmodel can be implemented in different ways.
+Note: The logical operation GetSubmodel can be implemented in different ways.
 The only relevant information for the data consumer is the endpoint information in the Digital Twin Registry.
 Besides its availability in the Submodel Service Specification the GetSubmodelById operation is functionally equivalent if the full path is given.
 It is available in the Asset Administration Shell Service Specification as well as the Submodel Repository Service Specification or Asset Administration Shell Repository Service Specification via superpaths.

 The following additional restrictions apply:

-• The semanticId of a referred Submodel MUST also be added to the Submodel Descriptor registered for the DT (SubmodelDescriptor/semanticId).
+• The semanticId of a referred Submodel MUST be added to the Submodel Descriptor registered for the DT (SubmodelDescriptor/semanticId).

 • The subprotocol MUST be set to "DSP" (SubmodelDescriptor/endpoints/protocolInformation/subprotocol).

-• The subprotocolBody must be set according to the concatenation of the following key-value-pairs (assigned by a "=" and separated by a semicolon ";"):
+• The subprotocolBody MUST be set according to the concatenation of the following key-value-pairs (assigned by a "=" and separated by a semicolon ";"):

-• id represents the id of that dcat:DataSet in the Data Providers catalog that contains the Submodel.
+• id represents the id of that DataSet in the Data Providers DSP catalog that contains the Submodel.

-• dspEndpoint represents the endpoint of the Data Provider's Control Plane where the catalog containing the relevant dcat:DataSet is located.
+• dspEndpoint represents the endpoint of the Data Provider's Control Plane where the catalog containing the relevant DataSet is located.

 • The href property (SubmodelDescriptor/endpoints/protocolInformation/href) MUST be set to the concatenation of the relevant Data Plane endpoint concatenated with the relative path to the resource's endpoint that exposes the logical operation GetSubmodel or GetSubmodelById, respectively.
 A Data Consumer is allowed to attempt swapping the Data Plane endpoint if the Data Provider has signalled that it differs from the href.
 This may be signalled via the access token returned from the transfer process.